-How Much Does It Cost to Remove Japanese Knotweeds?
+How Much Does It Cost to Remove Japanese Knotweed?

 Why is Japanese knotweed such an issue?

-Due to its bad reputation, mortgage companies often refuse to lend if Japanese knotweed is an issue on site unless an insurance backed guarantee and management plan has been established.
+Due to its bad reputation, mortgage companies often refuse to lend if Japanese knotweed is an issue on site unless an insurance-backed guarantee and management plan have been established.

 However, there is evidence that Japanese knotweed is not as big an issue as once thought.

-That said it is still a problem that should be dealt with by professionals.
+That said, it's still a problem that should be dealt with by professionals.

 The price for a Japanese knotweed removal will depend mostly on the size of the area and the removal method used.